KaioMaximiano/fastapi-jwt-auth/README.md

    http://127.0.0.1:8000/docs to access SWAGGER documentation

 Example requests in folder app/curl-requests.
-   You can use the in the Postman for example
+   You can use the in Postman for example

 Users
    fake_users_db = {